Connie Mack: Owner

 Unlike most baseball owners, Mack had almost no income apart from the A's.
 Even when he collected rent from the Phillies, he was often in financial difficulties.
-Money problems—the escalation of his best players' salaries (due both to their success and to competition from a new, well-financed third major league of the Federal League in 1914–1915), combined with a steep drop in attendance due to World War I—led to the gradual dispersal of his second championship team, the 1910–1914 team, who he sold, traded, or released over the years 1915–1917.
+Money problems—the escalation of his best players' salaries (due both to their success and to competition from a new, well-financed third major league of the Federal League in 1914–1915), combined with a steep drop in attendance due to World War I—led to the gradual dispersal of his second championship team, the 1910–1914 team, whom he sold, traded, or released over the years 1915–1917.
 The war hurt the team badly, leaving Mack without the resources to sign valuable players.
 His 1916 team, with a 36–117 record, is often considered the worst team in American League history, and its .235 winning percentage is still the lowest ever for a modern-era (since 1900) major league team.
-The team's 117 losses set a modern era record and at the time was the second most losses behind the Cleveland Spiders' 130 in 1899.
-As of 2012 that record has been topped only twice, with the 1962 New York Mets breaking that record with 120 losses in their inaugural season and the 2003 Detroit Tigers surpassing it with 119 although those teams played 162 game schedules, not 154 like the Athletics.
-All told, the A's finished dead last in the AL seven years in a row from 1915 to 1921, and would not reach .500 again until 1925.
+The team's 117 losses set a modern-era record and at the time were the second most losses behind the Cleveland Spiders' 130 in 1899.
+As of 2024 that record has been topped only three times, all by teams that played 162-game schedules, not 154 like the Athletics: the 1962 New York Mets (120 losses in their inaugural season), the 2003 Detroit Tigers (119 losses), and the 2024 Chicago White Sox (121 losses).
+All told, the A's finished dead last in the AL seven consecutive seasons (1915 to 1921), and would not reach .500 again until 1925.
 The rebuilt team won back-to-back championships in 1929–1930 over the Cubs and Cardinals, and then lost a rematch with the latter in 1931.
 As it turned out, these were the last postseason appearances for the A's not only in Philadelphia, but for another four decades.
-Unlike with the breakup of his second great team, the A's didn't tumble out of contention right away.
+Unlike with the breakup of his second great team, the A's did not tumble out of contention right away.
 They remained fairly competitive for most of the first half of the 1930s.
 However, after 1933, they would only tally four more winning seasons during their stay in Philadelphia—which would be the franchise's only winning seasons for 35 years.

 With the 1929 onset of the Great Depression, Mack struggled financially again, and was forced to sell the best players from his second great championship team, such as Lefty Grove and Jimmie Foxx, to stay in business.